dmz44/Robotics_Assignment_1/README.md

 Please log in to the account corresponding to your group number.
 You would be asked to set up a first-time password.

 For the provided laptop, all the programs you need are preinstalled.
+However, you still need to set up a Docker environment for your account.
+For your first login, you will set the password for the account.
+Please do not attempt to set a password or log onto a group number other than your assigned group number.

 # Part 1: Container Setup and How to Use Docker